psbsgic/rabbitai/docs/installation.rst

 Event Logging
 -------------

-Rabbitai by default logs special action event on it's database.
-These log can be accessed on the UI navigating to "Security" -> "Action Log".
+Rabbitai by default logs special action event on its database.
+These logs can be accessed on the UI navigating to "Security" -> "Action Log".
 You can freely customize these logs by implementing your own event log class.

 Example of a simple JSON to Stdout class::